electron/electronjs.org-old/data/blog/search.md

 ## Keyboard Navigation

-Developers love keyboard shortcuts!
+People love keyboard shortcuts!
 The new search can be used without taking your fingers off the keyboard:

 - <kbd>/</kbd> focuses the search input